ukitazume/sysdigcloud-kubernetes/README.md

 ### Step 4: Install Components

+1. Verify that there is a storage class created already.

+    ```
+    kubectl get storageclass
+    ```

+    If there is a storage class that is suitable for this install note the name and fill in the `storageClassName` in the following yamls

+    ```
+    datastores/as_kubernetes_pods/manifests/cassandra/cassandra-statefulset.yaml
+    datastores/as_kubernetes_pods/manifests/elasticsearch/elasticsearch-statefulset.yaml
+    ```

+    If there is no storage class defined, create one.
+Here is an example of creating one at AWS

+    ```
+    apiVersion: storage.k8s.io/v1
+    kind: StorageClass
+    metadata:
+      name: gp2
+      annotations:
+        storageclass.beta.kubernetes.io/is-default-class: "true"
+      labels:
+        kubernetes.io/cluster-service: "true"
+        addonmanager.kubernetes.io/mode: EnsureExists
+    provisioner: kubernetes.io/aws-ebs
+    parameters:
+      type: gp2
+    ```

-1. Create the datastore statefulsets (elasticsearch and cassandra).
+2. Create the datastore statefulsets (elasticsearch and cassandra).
 Elasticsearch and Cassandra are automatically setup with --replica=3 generating full clusters.

     ```